Stacked-Org/stacked-docs/docs/getting-started/04-form-basics.md

 2. We automatically sync the value the user types with the ViewModel
 3. We provide basic validation checks in the ViewModel

-Lets create some basic form functionality
+Let's create some basic form functionality

 # Create the view